-- 1. Disconnect hold down straps holding the battery to the battery tray. - 2.
+- 1. Disconnect hold down straps holding the electrical box and battery on position. - 2.
 Disconnect the black (negative) battery cable first. - 3.
 Disconnect the red (positive) battery cable next. - 4.
 Lift the battery out of the UTV, being careful not to tip it sideways and spill electrolyte.